James C. Liao: Academic career

+While at UCLA, Liao was known for his pioneering work on developing more efficient biofuels and on advancing new production methods for isobutanol.
+He currently remains a principal investigator at the UCLA Metabolic Engineering and Synthetic Biology Laboratory, where he heads the Liao Lab, but is on leave to serve as president of AS.

+On June 3, 2016, Liao was selected by Taiwanese president Tsai Ing-wen to be the next president of Academia Sinica, Taiwan's highest academic institution.
+He assumed the office on June 21, 2016, succeeding Chi-Huey Wong.
+He took a leave of absence from UCLA to assume the post.
+On January 2, 2026, president Lai Ching-te selected Chen Chien-jen to be Liao's successor.

 Research

 Liao's research interests include biological synthesis of fuels and chemicals, carbon and nitrogen assimilation, metabolic engineering and synthetic biology, transcriptional and metabolic networks analysis, fatty acid metabolism.
+He is currently the co-founder and lead scientific advisor of Easel Biotechnologies, LLC, a biotechnology research company.

 Protein based biofuels

 Liao and his team are researching protein based biofuels which use proteins, rather than fats or carbohydrates, as a significant raw material for biorefining and biofuel production.
 The benefit of using protein is that the protein metabolism is much faster than fatty acid metabolism such as algae biofuels, which leads to higher production.

 Electrofuels

 Liao's lab recently participated in the US Department of Energy's Electrofuels program.
 They proposed converting solar energy into liquid fuels such as isobutanol.
 A new bioreactor could store electricity as liquid fuel with the help of a genetically engineered microbes and carbon dioxide.
 The isobutanol produced would have an energy density close to gasoline.

 Non-oxidative glycolysis

 Liao has also worked on the creation of a non-oxidative glycolysis pathway.
 Natural metabolic pathways degrade sugars in an oxidative way that loses 1/3 of the carbon to in fermentation.
 The Liao laboratory has developed a pathway, called Non-oxidative glycolysis (NOG), that allows 100% carbon conservation in various fermentation processes.